GRE vs GMAT: Key Differences Between the Tests in 2021

 - Oakland City University;

 - Fordham University;

 - LIM College;

 Price Difference Between the GRE & GMAT

 Globally, the GMAT only costs $250 to sit for.
 When compared to other entrance exams, this is not bad at all.
 Meanwhile, the GRE costs $45 less.

 Certainly, the price difference between the two is not that big.
-However, it can be when you take re-sits into consideration.
+However, it can be when you consider re-sits.
 If you re-sit both exams 5 times this year, you’ll end up paying $1250 for the GMAT but only $1025 for the GRE.